MoserMarco/TVControlHub/README.md

 ---

 ## How It Works
 1. **Startup** – Power on the laptop via Wake-on-LAN
 2. **Launch Applications** – Use the Software Launcher interface to quickly access media players, emulators, and browsers
 3. **Remote Control** – Access the control page from any device in the home network to send commands

----
+4. **Command Reception** – The CommandListener application on the PC listens for incoming commands and simulates the corresponding keyboard presses to control the software